gautam-balamurali/habit-tracker/README.md

+# 📝 Habit Tracker 🛤️

+- A prototype of a habit tracker app.

+## Tech Stack

+- React
+- Netlify

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).